Norberg/pyglet-gui/docs/button.rst

     .. attribute:: label

-        The label of the button (a string).
+        The label of the button, either a string or a pyglet.text.Document

     Accepted events: